4.5 Memory Game

 ^ cards elements select: [:aCard | aCard isDone not and: [aCard isFlipped] ]

-The Array2D instance of the cards variable offers access to its cells with x and y coordinates; however it does not offer the whole range of the Collection protocol, and particularly the select: method.
-Nevertheless, its underneath elements attribute is an Array, part of the Collection hierarchy, we use it to get the whole power of the Collection protocol.
+The Array2D instance of the cards variable offers access to its cells with x and y coordinates; however, it does not offer the full range of the Collection protocol, particularly the select: method.
+Nevertheless, its underlying elements attribute is an Array, which is part of the Collection hierarchy; we use it to get the full power of the Collection protocol.
+We proceed the same way to select the done cards:

 doneCards